rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 This means you can use Journey Builder to:

-- replace sales calls with automated surveys from lost opportunities
+- replace sales calls with automated surveys from lost opportunities.
-- send upcoming renewal reminders for customer subscriptions
+- send upcoming renewal reminders for customer subscriptions.
-- notify customers to upgrade to your latest product and more
+- notify customers to upgrade to your latest product and more.

 Leveraging Journey Builder for these tasks ensures that your consumers get timely notifications and updates, while allowing your sales and service employees to focus on more intensive tasks.